cabraham/Books/velocityeffect.md

 ##### The Marginal Revolution

-** Utility function ** - theory of utility that describes the amount of satisfaction or utility we receive when paying to own an object or use a service.
+**utility function** - theory of utility that describes the amount of satisfaction or utility we receive when paying to own an object or use a service.
 This determines its value

-** marginal utility ** - the value of the most recent unit
+**marginal utility** - the value of the most recent unit

 A general rule is that there is exists a law of *diminishing marginal utility*